What are Opioid / Opiate Receptors?

 Once heroin gets to the brain, it converts rapidly to morphine, which activates the receptors.
 In the reward system, the drugs activate these areas of the brain: ventral tegmental area (VTA), cerebral cortex and nucleus accumbens.
 Research shows that stimulation of the opiate receptors by heroin, morphine and other opiates results in feelings of reward.
-It also activates pleasure circuits by causing a larger amount of dopamine to be released in the nucleus accumbens.
-This causes a rush, or intense feelings of euphoria, which subside quickly and are followed by relaxation and contentment.
+Opioid / Opiate receptors activate pleasure circuits which causes the release of a larger amount of dopamine in the nucleus accumbens.
+The release of dopamine will result in the user feeling a rush, or intense euphoria.
+This feeling subsides quickly and a feeling of relaxation and contentment follows.
 The calm typically lasts a few hours.
 Excessive release of dopamine and activation of the reward system can lead to addiction.

 Research involving opiate drugs and opiate receptors is a high priority because of problems associated with them.
 Because of the euphoric state associated with opiates, they are a class of drug often misused and abused.
 They can also be highly addicting.
-In particular, prescription opiates can be problematic because they can be obtained legally from a doctor.
+In particular, prescription opiates can be problematic because users can obtain them legally from a doctor.

 The availability of opiate painkillers – through prescription and sale on the black market – has resulted in unforeseen cases of dependence.
-Natural opiates are contained in the resin of the opium poppy plant and include morphine and codeine.
+The resin of the opium poppy plant contains natural opiates.
+It also includes morphine and codeine.
 Semi-synthetic opiates are created from natural opioids and include buprenorphine, hydrocodone, oxycodone, hydromorphone and oxymorphone.
 Fully synthetic opioids include Fentanyl, Tramadol and Methadone.

-Endogenous opioid peptides are produced naturally by the body and include endorphins and dynorphins.
-Once the body’s opioid receptors have been desensitized because of prolonged use, users can build up a tolerance and require a higher dose to achieve the same effect.
+The body produces endogenous opioid peptides naturally.
+This includes endorphins and dynorphins.
+Once prolonged use desensitize the body’s opioid receptors,users build up a tolerance.
+In essence, they require a higher dose to achieve the same effect.
 Physical and/or psychological addiction can occur with regular use.